-On the other side of downtown, the Gothic Revival Cathedral of St. Raphael (231 Bluff St.; 563.582.7646) was built between 1852 and 1859.
+On the other side of downtown, the Gothic Revival Cathedral of St. Raphael and St. Patrick Church (231 Bluff St.; 563.582.7646) was built between 1852 and 1859.
 The interior has frescoes created by Luigi Gregori and art glass windows imported from London in 1889.
 The basement has a solemn Italian marble-lined mortuary chapel, built in 1903, that was off-limits to the public until 1997.
 The church is usually locked but you can ring the bell at the cathedral office during normal business hours to tour the interior.

 St. Mary Catholic Church (1584 White St.; 563.582.5469) was completed in 1867 for a predominantly German parish.
 Designed by John Mullany, an architect with a specialty in gothic revival design who also designed the Cathedral of St. Raphael, the large—and tall—structure is distinguished by a 252-foot steeple that was modeled after Salisbury Cathedral in England.
 Many of the art glass windows are the creation of Bavarian artist F.X.
 Zetteler; they were shipped from Munich in 1912, just ahead of the violence that triggered World War I. The windows depict key events in the life of Mary, beginning with her birth (west side window at the front) and ending with her death (east side window at the front).
 The mural of the Assumption behind the altar was painted by Matilda Brielmaier in 1912.
 The mural, 35 feet tall, was painted on three pieces of canvas in the artist’s studio, installed in the church, and finished.
 The Altar of St. Mary (west side aisle) was installed in 1928; it is made of Italian Carrara marble and is decorated with a mosaic of Mary and houses the relics of four saints, including St. Anthony and St. Francis.
-While the church closed in 2010, a community group has organized to preserve the church and redevelop the campus.
-The church is being converted to an event center, while the old school is being rehabbed into housing.
+The church closed in 2010 and is now an event center and the centerpiece of an effort to redevelop the church campus and surrounding area.